-High prevalence of drug-resistant MRSA found in nursing homesFebruary 11th, 2013 in Diseases, Conditions, Syndromes
+High prevalence of drug-resistant MRSA found in nursing homesFebruary 11, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 While most infection control measures are focused on hospitals, a new study points to the need for more targeted interventions to prevent the spread of drug-resistant bugs in nursing homes as community-associated strains of methicillin-resistant Staphylococcus aureus (CA-MRSA) are on the rise in these facilities.
 The study is published in the March issue of Infection Control and Hospital Epidemiology, the journal of the Society for Healthcare Epidemiology of America.